ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 ### Execution layer issuance {#el-issuance-pre-merge}

-Under proof-of-work, miners only interact with the execution layer, and are rewarded in the form of block rewards being the first to solve blocks.
+Under proof-of-work, miners only interact with the execution layer and are rewarded with block rewards if they are the first miner to solve the next block.
 Since the [Constantinople upgrade](/history/#constantinople) in 2019 this reward has been 2 ETH per block.
 Miners are also rewarded for publishing [ommer](/glossary/#ommer) blocks, which are valid blocks that don't end up in the longest/canonical chain.
 These rewards max out at 1.75 ETH per ommer, and are _in addition to_ the reward issued from the canonical block.
-Mining is an economically intensive activity, which requires high levels of ETH issuance to sustain.
+Mining is an economically intensive activity, requiring high levels of ETH issuance to sustain.

 ### Consensus layer issuance {#cl-issuance-pre-merge}

-The [Beacon Chain](/history/#beacon-chain-genesis) has been live since 2020, which is secured by proof-of-stake validators, not miners.
+The [Beacon Chain](/history/#beacon-chain-genesis) went live in 2020.
+Instead of miners, it is secured by validators using proof-of-stake.
 This chain was bootstrapped by Ethereum users depositing ETH one-way into a smart contract on Mainnet, which the Beacon Chain listens to, crediting the user with an equal amount on the new chain.
-Right now these validators are not processing transactions, and are essentially coming to consensus on the state of the validator pool itself.
+Until The Merge happens, the Beacon Chain's validators are not processing transactions and are essentially coming to consensus on the state of the validator pool itself.

-Issuance of new ETH on this chain is rewarded to validators for properly attesting to the state of the chain, and is also rewarded when a validator proposes a block.
-Rewards (or penalties) are calculated and distributed every epoch (6.4 minutes) based on validator performance for that time period.
-These rewards are _significantly_ lower than the 2 ETH being issued under proof-of-work today every ~13.5 seconds, as operating a validating node is not an economically intense activity, thus does not require or warrant as high a reward.
+Validators on the Beacon Chain are rewarded with ETH for attesting to the state of the chain and proposing blocks.
+Rewards (or penalties) are calculated and distributed at each epoch (every 6.4 minutes) based on validator performance.
+The validator rewards are **significantly** less than the miner rewards issued on proof-of-work (2 ETH every ~13.5 seconds), as operating a validating node is not an economically intense activity and thus does not require or warrant as high a reward.

 ### Pre-merge issuance breakdown {#pre-merge-issuance-breakdown}